Japan celebrates new emperor with rare Tokyo parade | DW | 10.11.2019

 Spectators have described the rare glimpse of the emperor and empress as a "historical moment."
-Japan's hereditary monarchy is believed to be the oldest in the world, dating back millenia.
+Japan's hereditary monarchy is believed to be the oldest in the world, dating back millennia.

 Japanese Emperor Naruhito and Empress Masako were driven through the streets of central Tokyo on Sunday as part of festivities marking his enthronement.